rorysedgwick/moose/README.md

 ## HTML & CSS Interview Challenge

 This repository aims to mimic a typical HTML and CSS interview challenge for a Junior Front-end Developer role.
 It will include similar questions to those found in an actual challenge and will be a way to gauge your fluency with these skills.
 The aim of the test is see how well you can identify and fix errors in someone else's code, both in HTML and CSS.
-A large part of the test is to see how you respond to completely unfamiliar code and ------------ .
+A large part of the test is to see how you respond to completely unfamiliar code and wade through the sea of elements, selectors and styles and identify which exact detail needs to be altered.
 Give yourself 45 minutes to complete the challenge.

  If you are feeling adventurous and want to make the challenge more realistic, try completing it in a text editor you have never used before.
 Each interview sitation may require you use a novel editor and learning to navigate slightly unfamiliar interfaces will help you make the most of your time during these tests.
 Why not try: